Supported and Suspended Access

 Workers rarely fall from suspended personnel platforms.
-Rather, most accidents happen when the boom or another part of the crane contacts an energized power line.
-Other causes of serious accidents:
+Rather, most crane-related fatalities happen when the boom or another part of the crane contacts an energized power line.
+Other causes of serious accidents include:

 - Instability.
 Unstable ground or support surface causes the crane to tip over.

 - Lack of communication.
 The crane operator can't see the suspended platform while it is moving.